LYDIA PLUSOSTEOPOROSISPROJECT

 More about Lydia Plus Project

-Our new video explores moving and handling from a person-centred perspective.
+Our video explores moving and handling from a person-centred perspective.

 "Think Osteoporosis" when moving and handling